 Visit the websites listed earlier.

 - Find the presentation by Anel Engelbrecht, delivered in March 2017 called “Improving ostrich skin quality” at www.elsenburg.
-Many other presentations, publications and resources are available from the Oudtshoorn Research Farm (see heading 7.
+Many other presentations, publications and resources are available from the Oudtshoorn Research Farm (see the “Training and research” heading).

 - Find the publications available from the Western Cape Department of Agriculture at www.elsenburg.com.
-These include the Ostrich Manual (English version of Volstruishandleiding) and the Research Project Summary – Ostrich 2012/13.
+These include the Ostrich Manual (English version of Volstruishandleiding).

 - Find the Nation in Conversation overview of the ostrich industry (Feb 2017) on YouTube www.youtube.com/watch?v=osklZ_kSYAM